johniwasz/whetstone.chatgpt/README.md

 ## Completion

-ChatGPT Completions use [models](https://beta.openai.com/docs/models) to answer a wide variety of tasks, including but not limited to classification, sentiment analysis, answering questions, etc.
+GPT-3 Completions use [models](https://beta.openai.com/docs/models) to answer a wide variety of tasks, including but not limited to classification, sentiment analysis, answering questions, etc.

 ### Completion Quickstart